 - Pesticide poisoning

 To put it simply, climate change and CCD would happen naturally, but very slowly over a very long period of time.
 Human intervention has meddled with nature and sped up processes we have no business speeding up.

-In fact, it’s become so bad that a recent report states our CO2 emissions are likely at an all time high, projected to have increased by more than 2 percent.
-It’s even worse considering that our emission have remained mostly flat for the last three or so years.
+In fact, it’s become so bad that a recent report states our CO2 emissions are likely at an all-time high, projected to have increased by more than 2 percent.
+It’s even worse considering that our emissions have remained mostly flat for the last three or so years.

 What’s sad though, is that evidence shows that these CO2 emissions are wiping out essential pollen for North American bees.
 The study concludes that this drop in available pollen—a bee’s source of essential amino acids—has “the potential to negatively affect bee health and survival.”